culturehack/data-tool/sources/37254528-Dictionnaire-Des-Ventes.md

   - TXT
   - EPUB
   - PDF
-contact_information: "E-mail: [email@example.com](mailto:email@example.com) Twitter: [@example](https://twitter.com/example)"
 score: 1
 link: "https://archive.org/details/dictionnairedesv01mireuoft"
 ---

-This is volume one of a 9 volume index of every artwork sold at auction between 1700-1900 in Europe.
+The Dictionnaire des ventes d'art faites en France et à l'étranger pendant les 18me & 19m siècles by Hippolyte Mireur is volume one of a 9 volume index of every artwork sold at auction between 1700-1900 in Europe.

 It is pretty much the sole source of historical pricing data for art.